Doing Business in Venezuela

 - The main Venezuelan economic activity is the exploitation of petroleum refining

-- Oil is processed by the State Oil Company: Petroleum of Venezuela (PDVSA).
+- Petroleum is processed by the State Petroleum Company: Petroleum of Venezuela (PDVSA).

 - The Bolivarian Republic of Venezuela is rich in agricultural, animal